rshtishi/payroll/README.md

 - Spring Cloud OAuth2 (for implementing the authentication and authorization according the OAuth2 standard)
 - Spring Cloud Sleuth (for managing distributed tracing)
 - Spring Cloud Zipkin (for visualizing the tracing of transaction)
+- NodeJs(runtime environment for javascript)
+- Npm( package manager for the JavaScript programming language)
+- Javascript(the language used to write the web application)
+- Typescript(the language used to write the web application)
+- Angular(the platform building web application)

 ## Architecture